MachineLemonade/docs/v0.8/cli-quickstart.md

 ## Prerequisites

-1. Install [Docker](www.docker.com) on your computer.
+First you must install [Docker](www.docker.com) on your computer.
+Then, install the Astro CLI.
-2. Install the Astro CLI.

 If you are a Cloud customer, run:

 ```
 curl -sSL https://install.astronomer.io | sudo bash -s -- 0.7.5